-Following receipt of an informal complaint, OSC will contact the respondent, providing information about the complaint. i.
-Respondent's response typically must be submitted to the OSC within one week of the respondent receiving the complaint information from OSC.
+Following receipt of an informal complaint, OSC will contact the respondent, providing information about the complaint.

-ii.
+- i.
+Respondent's response typically must be submitted to the OSC within one week of the respondent receiving the complaint information from OSC. - ii.
+The respondent will be required to certify that his or her written response is his or her own original work and the respondent must cite sources, editors, and collaborators appropriately. - iii.
 Respondent's response may include the names of any witnesses or advisors or those may be submitted at a later date, should the case proceed to a hearing.